Usage¶

 including data conversion software, and 3) instrument name.
 This is done to allow for compatibility with older software

-predating the timsTOF, TDF-SDK, psims, etc. that cannot recognize those CVParams
+predating the timsTOF, TDF-SDK, psims, etc. that cannot recognize those CVParams.
+Additionally, TIMSCONVERT is

 always compatible with these software.